mike-french/myrex/README.md

 Generators that use traversals of the NFA to create strings that match the regular expression.
-The same NFA is used for parsing and generating.
+The same NFA is used for parsing and generation.
 An NFA network can parse and generate strings concurrently.

 ### Captures